TheRealFREDP3D/therealfredp3d.github.io/index.md

 ---
-title: Welcome to my blog
+title: Welcome to my Page
 ---

+I will publish my notes, learning experiences, and tips.
+I will share my projects.